Blobfolio/refract/README.md

 Refract is a guided [WebP](https://en.wikipedia.org/wiki/WebP)/[AVIF](https://en.wikipedia.org/wiki/AV1#AV1_Image_File_Format_(AVIF)) CLI conversion tool for JPEG and PNG image sources.
 It generates images at various qualities, asking at each step if they look OK, arriving at the smallest acceptable candidate.

 It works similarly to the vision tests your eye doctor performs.
-"How does this look?"
-Click.
-"How about now?"
-Click.
-"Here's your prescription."
+"How does this look?" *Click.* "How about now?" *Click.* "Here's your prescription!"

-Like your eye doctor, exhaustive A/B comparisons are unnecessary.
-The quality stepping used by refract pulls the mid-point between moving min/max boundaries.
-Each answer shrinks the size of the range accordingly, allowing an answer to be discovered in just 5-10 steps instead of 100.
+And just like your eye doctor's tests, exhaustive A/B comparisons here are unnecessary.
+The quality stepping used by Refract pulls the mid-point between moving min/max boundaries.
+Each answer shrinks the size of the range accordingly, allowing the final result to be discovered in just 5-10 steps instead of 100.